vmware-tanzu/community-edition/extensions/fluentbit/README.md

 ## Usage Example

 Once the addon has been deployed, tail the logs from the fluent-bit DaemonSet using `kubectl logs daemonset/fluent-bit -n fluent-bit`.
-You should see a large volume of logs from all pods.
+You should see a handful of log messages from `systemd`.